-^{} In this computer, CD refers to the DVD-ROM or CD-RW/DVD-ROM drives.
+^{} In this computer, CD refers to the built-in optical media drive in the Slim SelectBay.

 PC card HDD boot is supported only by slot 0 on the computer.
 Support is guaranteed only for TOSHIBA PC card HDDs.

 When you assign a PC card HDD top priority, "PC" is not displayed.
 However, the PC card HDD takes the position of HDD in the Boot Priority Options list above.